California in Autumn

 These campgrounds are located in or near aspen groves & are simply spectacular during the fall months.
 The higher elevation terrain (7000'-9000') will change earlier in the year (as soon as September), whereas the lower countryside may wait until late October.
-Pack warmly, cuz the cooler temps at night (20-30 degrees) is what makes these aweome, little autumn leaves change colors.
+Pack warmly, cuz the cooler temps at night (20-30 degrees) is what makes these awesome, little autumn leaves change colors.
 The change can happen very fast (in days), when the early season snows move in - usually a minimal dusting by October.

 Primitive camping can be especially nice in Autumn.
 Less crowds means you'll most likely get the best camp site, no matter how late you arrive.
 Hunters and fishermen are out in force, so use extra caution on where to pitch a tent.
 Temperatures will be dropping, so bring your winter bag.
-See amazing free camping in high elevation aspen trees: Green Creek, W Fork of Coyote Creek on Coyote Flat, Baker Creek, Levitt Lake, Parker Lake Road.
+See amazing free camping in high elevation aspen trees: Green Creek, W Fork of Coyote Creek on Coyote Flat, Baker Creek, Levitt Lake, Parker Lake Road #1S25a.

 Autumn in Northern California

 From the Sacramento River from Castle Crags State Park, this

 area offers amazing colors in the fall season.
 Small town charm